 “We are likely to see a cyclical recovery in the Chinese economy during the first half of this year.
 Chinese firms have slashed inventories to a very low level so any moves to rebuild them could easily lead to a pick up in growth for a quarter or two,” said Ei Kaku, senior strategist at Nomura Securities.

 “That should also support capital inflows.
 The yuan is likely to stick around 6.8 per dollar though we think it could weaken in the second half of this year due to various risks and uncertainties,” she said.

 The risk-on mood in financial markets mildly supported the euro against the dollar.

 The European common currency, on a recovery after hitting a two-week low of $1.10855 on Friday, last traded at $1.1137 .

 Sterling came under renewed pressure after data showed Britain’s economy grew at its weakest annual pace in more than seven years in November, raising the chances of a cut to interest rates.

 The Australian dollar was lethargic, struggling to get any lift from upbeat economic data of late, as weeks of bushfires have darkened the mood toward the economy.
-(Reporting by Hideyuki Sano; editing by Richard Pullin)
+The currency slipped 0.1% to $0.6893.
+(Reporting by Hideyuki Sano; editing by Richard Pullin & Simon Cameron-Moore)

 Our Standards: The Thomson Reuters Trust Principles.